guardian/mobile-purchases/README.md

 ### Linting

 prettier is now used to provide consistent formatting.
-It is not yet mandatory, so doesn't yet exists as a pre-commit hook.
+It is not yet mandatory, so doesn't yet exist as a pre-commit hook.
 To apply run `yarn lint` or `yarn lint-fix`.

 ### Data